- The mind behind the project

 What new challenges do you see yourself working on in the medium term?

-I would like to implement instrumentation in a railway project in different geographies and engineering for rolling stock with new technologies adapted from Mexico to the outside.
+I would like to implement instrumentation in a railway project in different geographies and engineering for rolling stock with new technologies adapted from Mexico for global applications.

 - ferroviario